A Step in Understanding the Hubble Tension: Cosmological Imprints of WZDR

 We note at the outset that the best-fit points for the dataset $\D$ in conventional models involving additional free-streaming or strongly-interacting radiation are either identical or very close to \lcdm\ and do not improve the $\chi^2$ by more than $\order{0.1}$.
 This changes with the addition of the WZDR-step.
-Considering only data from $\D$, we see a slight improvement going from SIDR to WZDR, reducing the best-fit $\chi^2$ by $1.2$, about as would be expected with the addition of the one new parameter $\zt$, which has a posterior mean-value of $\zt = 1.9_{-0.6}^{+0.8} \times 10^4$.
-Thus, although the quantitative pull is small, there is a nonzero preference in the data, independent of SH0ES, for a step in an additional interacting fluid component.\footnote{Many previous analyses have assumed that the new species of radiation was also present during BBN, increasing the predicted abundance of primordial helium $Y_p$.
-Since that is a much earlier era, we instead assume that the radiation is populated well after BBN, corresponding to temperatures below $\sim 100 \ \keV$~\cite{Berlin:2019pbq}.
-Thus, we will make comparisons between SIDR and WZDR with this same assumption, so as not to penalize models of SIDR compared to WZDR.
-In \Tab{fitresults} of \App{triangles}, we also show results for SIDR models in which the energy density in interacting radiation is also present during BBN.}
+Considering only data from $\D$, we see a slight improvement going from SIDR to WZDR, reducing the best-fit $\chi^2$ by $1.2$, about as would be expected with the addition of the one new parameter $\zt$, which has a posterior mean-value of $\zt = 1.9_{-0.6}^{+0.9} \times 10^4$.
+Thus, although the quantitative pull is small, there is a nonzero preference in the data, independent of SH0ES, for a step in an additional interacting fluid component.\footnote{Many previous analyses have assumed that the additional radiation was also present during BBN, increasing the predicted abundance of primordial helium $Y_p$.
+Since that is a much earlier era, we instead assume that the radiation is populated well after BBN, at temperatures below $\sim 100 \ \keV$~\cite{Berlin:2019pbq}.
+This is a natural assumption in the context of interacting fluids, and we make this same assumption for the SIDR model, so as not to penalize it compared to WZDR.
+For completeness, we also show results for SIDR and WZDR in which the energy density in interacting radiation is present during BBN in \Tab{fitresults} of \App{triangles}.
+For the $\Lambda \text{CDM} + \Neff$ model, we assume that the extra radiation is present during BBN, as considered in Ref.~\cite{Schoneberg:2021qvd}.}

 Remarkably, the preferred value for $H_0$ in a fit to $\D$ is shifted to larger values in the WZDR model, with a best-fit of $H_0= 69.1 \ \ksm$, as compared to $H_0 = 67.9 \ \ksm$ for SIDR, $H_0=67.7 \ \ksm$ for $\text{$\Lambda$CDM} + \Neff$, and $H_0=67.6 \ \ksm$ for \lcdm.
 A similar trend is evident in the 90\% C.L. ranges listed in \Tab{minitab1}.
 This immediately raises the question: can WZDR help address the existing tension between the \lcdm-inferred value of $H_0$ and the late-universe measurement of $H_0=(73.2 \pm 1.3) \ \ksm$ by the SH0ES collaboration?